Hero image with purple grids

 Abstract purple gradient illustration

-Intelligence Built for the People Running the Practice
+RCM Analytics Built for the People Running the Practice

 Operating leaders should not have to guess at the health of their revenue.
 Fuse turns the four feeds that already flow through your practice, insurance checks, claims, adjudicated claims, and payments, into a single picture of where money is earned, where it is sitting, and where it is leaking.
 Aged A/R becomes a worklist instead of a number on a slide.
 Unbilled care surfaces while the encounter is still fresh, not in a year-end clean-up.
 Underpayments show up as patterns by payer and procedure code, with a contract benchmark next to them so the conversation with the payer starts with evidence.